Kristina01111000/Drws_site/README.md

 - Add links to the patreon on the four element institute site
 - Get a different picture for the youtube channel profile picture
 - send comments back on the emial he sent me for audio

+See if PMP can show the start date of the users if they aren’t paying

 -On patreon make the holistic learning program link hot in the pinned post
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view